The Condo Trap

 | Author lost $200K on his own condo (firsthand data) | ✗ | ✗ | ✗ | ✓ lived it |

-The Condo Trap is written for buyers that existing competitors leave underserved: Rich Dad Poor Dad by Robert Kiyosaki teaches asset thinking without any condo-specific math; The Book on Rental Property Investing by Brandon Turner (BiggerPockets) focuses on single-family rentals; Condo & HOA Assessments by William Starr covers governance but not the seven macro cost forces; and Robert Irwin's Tips and Traps Buying a Condo (2007) predates post-Surfside reforms, Energize Denver, Local Law 97, and the current insurance crisis entirely.
+The Condo Trap is written for buyers that existing books leave underserved.
+Rich Dad Poor Dad by Robert Kiyosaki teaches asset thinking without any condo-specific math.
+The Book on Rental Property Investing by Brandon Turner (BiggerPockets) focuses on single-family rentals.
+Condo & HOA Assessments by William Starr covers governance but not the seven macro cost forces.
+Robert Irwin's Tips and Traps Buying a Condo (2007) predates post-Surfside reforms, Energize Denver, Local Law 97, and the current insurance crisis.

 Also by J.A.
 Watte

-The Condo Trap is Book 3 in The Trap Series — six data-driven books by J.A.
+The Condo Trap is Book 3 in The Trap Series.
+The series is six data-driven books by J.A.
 Watte that map the full landscape of modern financial traps.
 The W-2 Trap diagnoses wage-dependency.
 The $97 Launch prescribes a digital-business exit.
 The $20 Dollar Agency replaces expensive marketing.
 The Resale Trap proves new construction beats resale over 25 years.
-The $100 Network scales 16 sites for $100/month — together, the exits and the infrastructure across 2,611 pages.
+The $100 Network scales 16 sites for $100/month.
+Together they cover the exits and the infrastructure across 2,611 pages.

 The W-2 Trap